ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 HTTP provides the CONNECT method (see {{Section 9.3.6 of !HTTP=RFC9110}}) for creating a TCP {{!TCP=RFC0793}} tunnel to a proxy and a similar mechanism for UDP {{?CONNECT-UDP=RFC9298}}.
-However, these mechanisms cannot tunnel other protocols nor conveying fields of the IP header.
+However, these mechanisms cannot tunnel other protocols nor convey fields of the IP header.

 This document describes a protocol for tunnelling IP to an HTTP server acting as an IP-specific proxy over HTTP.
 This can be used for various use cases